PROJECT Cutting and Slicing

 These cutting techniques are basic to Japanese cookery and can be performed with any knife – no special equipment needed.

-Kimpira can be made using the sasagaki technique to produce shreds OR with the sengiri shredding technique.
+Kimpira can be made using the sasagaki technique to produce shreds OR with the sengiri (julienne-like) shredding technique.
 Try both ways, and compare your results.
 Did the irregular shapes and surfaces of sasagaki shreds shorten (or lengthen?) the cooking time compared to matchstick-like sengiri shreds?
 Did one, or the other technique seem to help, or hinder, flavor distribution?
 Which technique produced better (tastier, more attractive, easier) results for you?

 Similarily, Chikuzen Ni can be made with vegetables cut using the rangiri technique to produce multi-faceted chunks OR with ordinary cubed or diced vegetables.
 Try both ways, and compare your results.
 Did rangiri cutting shorten, or lengthen, the cooking time compared to ordinary cubes?
 Did rangiri-cut ingredients seem to help, or hinder, flavor transfer and distribution?
 Which technique produced a more attractive dish in your opinion?

 (If gobō is difficult for you to source, use carrots or other long, slender ingredients such as celery, parsnip, or narrow radishes.
-Whatever ingredient you choose should be suitable for preparing by several different methods (such as simmering, stewing, and skillet-searing).
+Whatever ingredient you choose should be suitable for preparing dishes by several different methods (such as simmering, stewing, and skillet-searing).

 To find out more about gobō visit my May (2022) Kitchen Culture blog